LoyolaChicagoBooks/introcs-csharp/_sources/files/fileread.txt

    We could have used this syntax long ago, but as the type names become longer, it is more useful!

+You can run this program.
+You need an existing file to read.
+An obvious file is the source file itself:  :file:`print_file_lines.cs`.

 Things to note about reading from files: